facet-tech/facet-extension/readme_assets/FAQ.md

    Not yet. coming soon!

 6. Can I declare facets within backend technologies? <br/>
    Not yet.
 Our team is working hard to offer facet declaration for backend systems.
 We will be launching a pilot soon, targeting Java as the piloting language.
-However, we are planning mzkd the underlying API open source, so that affiliating SDKs can be implemented in whichever language of interest.
+However, we are planning to make the underlying API open source, so that affiliating SDKs can be implemented in whichever language of interest.

 7. Is using facets secure? <br/>
    At facet, Security is at the center of our priorities.
-We have integrated with multiple vendors who champion DevSecOps,including [Snyk](https://snyk.io/) and [Github](https://github.com/dependabot), to ensure secure codebases.
+We have integrated with multiple vendors who champion DevSecOps, including [Snyk](https://snyk.io/) and [Github](https://github.com/dependabot), to ensure secure codebases.
 We are also working on getting ISO, HIIPA and other security compliance licenses.

 8. Is facet open source? <br/>
    Currently, facet-extension is open source.
 We believe in open source and we plan to make many of our systems open source as they become ready for release.